Middle School Academic Hub

 7th Grade

-OK11 - 7th Grade Language Arts (A and B)
+7th Grade Language Arts -

 - 7th Grade English Language Arts focuses on the four academic standards: speaking and listening, reading for all purposes, writing and composition, and research and reasoning.
 This course demands increased application of developing literacy skills and intellectual reasoning.
 Focus studies include: analyzing literary components, examining text structures, developing vocabulary knowledge through context, organizing and structuring writing for intended audiences and purposes, informative/expository and persuasive writing, grammar and mechanics of English language

-OM15 - 7th Grade Math (A and B)
+7th Grade Math -

 - 7th grade mathematics focuses on 4 areas, (1) understanding and applying proportional relationships; (2) operations with rational numbers including variable expressions and linear equations; (3) solving problems involving scale drawings, informal geometric constructions, and area of 2-dimensional figures, surface area and volume of 3-dimensional shapes; (4) drawing inferences about populations based on samples.

-OSM7 - 7th Grade Science (A and B)
+7th Grade Science -

 - In middle level life science, students will be designing and conducting scientific investigations and constructing scientific explanations based on evidence.
 Students will make measurements using metric units and will organize their data using bar and line graphs.
 Students will learn about fundamental concepts in life science such as cells, ecology, genetics, evolution, and human anatomy.

-OT07 - 7th Grade Social Studies (A and B)
+7th Grade Social Studies -

 - 7th graders will study the Eastern Hemisphere and focus on developing the skills necessary to analyze and interpret this area of the world from a geographic, historical and cultural perspective.
 Students will develop an understanding of the physical and cultural processes that shape regions and people and an appreciation for our roles and responsibilities as world citizens.
 Students will also study the emergence of major religions.
 In addition, principles of financial literacy will be addressed.